Bob Ladd: Research interests

 Throughout my career I have been involved in research on topics other than intonation and prosody, and since the early 2000s these other interests have largely taken precedence in my work.

-Tone, Genes and Pitch Processing During much of 2005-06, I was engaged in a project with Dan Dediu on the relation between the geographical distribution of tone languages and the geographical distribution of the adaptive haplogroups of the two brain size genes ASPM and Microcephalin-1.
-This was entirely speculative unfunded research of the sort that used to be normal in universities but is now marginalised by the idea that the only research that counts is research that attracts outside funding.
-On my part it involved correspondence and discussion with fieldworkers (and digging through published sources) on roughly 40 languages spoken by 49 Old World populations; on Dan's part it involved trawling through publicly available genetic databases for information on the same 49 populations and running extremely complex statistical analyses.
-The project would never have been fundable through conventional sources, but the results were published in PNAS (2007a) and attracted considerable attention; more information can be found here.
-A commentary paper by Dan, Anna Kinsella and myself on the implications of this research appeared in March 2008 in the then new online journal Biolinguistics.
-Our collaboration continued for several years while Dan was at the Max Planck Institute for Psycholinguistics in Nijmegen; products of this collaboration are a paper (with several others) on individual differences in the perception of pitch in missing-fundamental tones (2013a), a paper (also with several others) on factors affecting the ability to use tonal information in an artificial-language implicit learning task (2015c), a review paper (with co-author Seán Roberts) on correlational studies in linguistic typology (2015b), and a commentary on the proposal by Caleb Everett et al. that tone languages are more likely in areas of high humidity because humid air permits more precise laryngeal control of pitch (2016a).
+Tone, Genes and Pitch Processing During much of 2005-06, I was engaged in a speculative (i.e. unfunded) project with Dan Dediu on the relation between the geographical distribution of tone languages and the geographical distribution of the adaptive haplogroups of the two brain size genes ASPM and Microcephalin-1.
+My part of the project involved digging up information on roughly 40 languages spoken by 49 Old World populations; Dan's part involved trawling through publicly available genetic databases for information on the same 49 populations and running extremely complex statistical analyses.
+The results were published in PNAS (2007a) and attracted considerable attention; more information can be found here and here.
+Our collaboration continued for several years while Dan was at the Max Planck Institute for Psycholinguistics in Nijmegen.
+Products of this collaboration (with other co-authors) include: a paper on individual differences in the perception of pitch in missing-fundamental tones (2013a); a paper on factors affecting the ability to use tonal information in an artificial-language implicit learning task (2015c); a review paper on correlational studies in linguistic typology (2015b); a commentary on the proposal by Caleb Everett et al. that tone languages are more likely in areas of high humidity (2016a); and more recently, a long paper by Dan in PLOS-1 reevaluating our original study and reaffirming our claim of a link between ASPM and tone.
 I tie some of these strands together in this talk.